ppy/osu-wiki/news/2025/2025-05-15-project-loved-may-2025.md

 300 BPM, 2:44 | 7.94★\
 *description written by [Eriha](https://osu.ppy.sh/users/16320311)*

-This month, I present a map by [ekumea1123](https://osu.ppy.sh/users/9119501), who made significant contributions as a staff member during this year's EGTS2025!
+This month, I present a map by [ekumea1123](https://osu.ppy.sh/users/9119501), who made significant contributions as a staff member during this year's [EGTS 2025](https://osu.ppy.sh/home/news/2025-05-06-expert-global-taiko-showdown-2025-concludes)!

 [CUN7 - my love for you will begin after i kill you](https://osu.ppy.sh/beatmapsets/1692985#taiko/3459492) is the speed map picked for NM2 at the SGTS2022 Finals, a fast-moving map that matches the atmosphere of the breakcore!!

-Can you hit 2000 objects in about 3 minutes?
+Can you hit 2,000 objects in about 3 minutes?
 If you can pass this map with mods on...
 It's too scary ;^;

 *your love for [ekumea1123](https://osu.ppy.sh/users/9119501) will begin after you vote this... vote... now...*